 Although the legal duty to prepare the statement will fall on larger organisations, smaller businesses within the supply chain should also be aware of the Act as they may well be asked by their clients to demonstrate how they are complying with the Act.

-It is envisaged that most companies will publish the statement in their annual accounts.
-However, if the organisation also has a website, a copy of the statement must be placed on the website, with a prominent link to the statement appearing on the homepage.
+It is envisaged that companies will publish the statement on the government-run modern slavery statement registry, which can be found here.
+However, if the organisation also has a website, a copy of the statement must also be placed on the website, with a prominent link to the statement appearing on the homepage.